-It seemed only appropriate to recreate and share the recipe with you, especially since it is peak strawberry season right now.
+It seemed only appropriate to recreate and share the recipe for this strawberry elderflower cocktail with you, especially since it is peak strawberry season right now.

 The arrival of fresh summer berries always leaves me feeling conflicted in the best possible way.
 Sometimes they’re so good that I don’t even want to mess with them.
 I just want to eat them…as is..straight out of a bowl.
 You feel me?